-The assumptions made for the CCG plan GBP/2223/ 041 Ratified Minutes of DDCCG's Corporate Committees: Audit Committee - 17.3.20222 Governance Committee - 10.2.2022 Derbyshire Engagement Committee - 15.3.2022 Primary Care Commissioning Committee - 23.3.2022 Quality and Performance Committee - 31.3.2022 The Governing Body RECEIVED and NOTED these minutes GBP/2223/ 042 Minutes of the Governing Body meeting in public held on 7 th April 2022 The minutes of the above meeting were agreed as a true and accurate reflection of the discussions held GBP/2223/ 043 Matters Arising / Action Log Action Log - April 2022 - GBP/2122/264 - Finance Committee Assurance Report - February 2022 - Update on the work being undertaken by the Central Intelligence Agency and the Efficiencies Programme - CC advised that, during today's meeting, updates have been provided on PHM, Operational, Financing and Workforce planning for the ICB and the broader System.
+The assumptions made for the CCG plan GBP/2223/ Ratified Minutes of DDCCG's Corporate Committees: 041 Audit Committee - 17.3.20222 Governance Committee - 10.2.2022 Derbyshire Engagement Committee - 15.3.2022 Primary Care Commissioning Committee - 23.3.2022 Quality and Performance Committee - 31.3.2022 The Governing Body RECEIVED and NOTED these minutes GBP/2223/ Minutes of the Governing Body meeting in public held on 7th April 2022 042 The minutes of the above meeting were agreed as a true and accurate reflection of the discussions held GBP/2223/ Matters Arising / Action Log 043 Action Log - April 2022 - GBP/2122/264 - Finance Committee Assurance Report - February 2022 - Update on the work being undertaken by the Central Intelligence Agency and the Efficiencies Programme - CC advised that, during today's meeting, updates have been provided on PHM, Operational, Financing and Workforce planning for the ICB and the broader System.
 Significant work is being undertaken by Craig Cook and colleagues, who are heavily involved in creating the central intelligence function with Jim Austin.
 The strategic intention of this is that it will provide the information requirements needed across the System.
 Assurance was provided that this work is underway in partnership with Local Authority Public Health colleagues and the Regional Decision Support Unit.
 There is a big ask of the Financial Plan, one month of which has already gone; although the staff are in place and equipped a steer is required from the appropriate authority (JUCD/ICB designate); if it is waited until the July ICB Board meeting to provide this steer, one third of the year will have gone and the task will become harder.
 It was enquired where we are with policy guidance and the direction of focus for translating the financial plan asks for efficiency gains into reality (AM).
 CC responded that it is correct to reference the 2022/23 financial challenge.
 The CCG has been well versed in financial recovery over previous years; it has gained experience in judging year one of a multi-year financial recovery plan.
 Year one (2022/23) is the first year of the Systems multi-year financial recovery plan which is currently being reviewed, formed and externalised with both System partners and NHSE.
-The question around the transformation programme for the System, supported by the intelligence work, needs to be taken in the context of a multi-year plan; schemes in transformation take longer to achieve, therefore a multi-year view will need to be taken, starting the programme, give it the support r
+The question around the transformation programme for the System. supported by the intelligence work, needs to be taken in the context of a multi-year plan; schemes in transformation take longer to achieve, therefore a multi-year view will need to be taken, starting the programme, give it the support required and phase and understand what it will deliver.
+Some of the outputs of this will not be financial, for example productivity, efficiency and people benefits.
+The financial requirements for year one also need to be balanced and therefore the System will need to understand the transactional work to be done in year one and the more traditional methods to be employed to do that.
+There will be a need for an in year and forward year plan to reach target.
+Item completed

-GBP/2223/ 044 Forward Planner The Governing Body NOTED the Planner for information GBP/2223/ 045 Any Other Business MWh thanked any members of the public who attended via the livestream and thanked the ICB Colleagues who attended.
-DATE AND TIME OF NEXT MEETING - Thursday 16th June 2022 at 9am via MST
+GBP/2223/ 044 The Governing Body NOTED the Planner for information GBP/2223/ 045 Any Other Business MWh thanked any members of the public who attended via the livestream and thanked the ICB Colleagues who attended.
+DATE AND TIME OF NEXT MEETING - Thursday 16 th June 2022 at 9am via MST

-Signed by: Dated: Dated:
+Signed by: Dated: (Chair)